elneto/oceana/README.md

-# Gatsby React Bootstrap Starter
+# The Ocean Conference 2020 website in Gatsbyjs

-A GatsbyJS starter that includes
+Based on gatsby-react-bootstrap-starter so it includes

 - react-bootstrap
 - react-icons